Pasha-Akito/graph-theory-project/README.md

 ## What is a Regular Expression?

-- Regular Expression, or Regex, was proposed in the 1950s by Stephen Cole Kleene.
+- Regular Expression, or Regex, was theorised in the 1950s by Stephen Cole Kleene.
 Back then they would have state-based machines.
 These machines would need to be easily described when engineers were discussing about them between themselves.
-They would draw diagrams to describes the states of these machines, but it was hard to describe a diagram over the phone.
+They would draw diagrams to describe the states of these machines, but it was hard to describe a diagram over the phone.
 So, they at first used chomsky type 3 naming convention to describe these machines over the phone.
 Kleene thought there was a better and more compact way to talk about these finite automata.
-So, he proposed Regular Expression, which is the simpliest way to describe finite automaton and languages.
+So, he proposed Regular Expression, which is the simplest way to describe finite automaton and languages.
 Chomsky Type 3, Automaton Diagrams and Regex are all equivalent expressions and mean the same thing.
 - Regular Expressions is a way of defining patterns that are used to find and manage text.
-We use Regexes all the time without realising it, google and other search engines all utilize Regexes to help us find what we are looking for.
-Text editors like microsoft word also use Regexes.
-When a user does a simple search, the application uses regex to find that string of characters.
-If the user searches for all text files by typing `*.txt`, in the background what is actually being searched for in the text file is `^.*\.txt$`.
-The syntax of regexes seems confusing at first but are very useful and compact.
+Search engines use regexes to find matches from the string we entered.
+Many text editors also use Regexes.
+There are special characters that can be used to help us refine our searches, an example of this would be wildcard asterix `*`.
+If we are looking for all mp4 files on our system, we can input `*.mp4` in the file directory.
+The asterisk `*` wildcard indicates anything ending in `.mp4` will result in a match and will display all the mp4 files we have.
+This is a basic example of how we use Regexes.
+-

 -------------------------

 ## How do regular expressions differ across implementations?

+- There are many implementations of Regexes from how the engine runs and to the language itself.
+There are two different types of using Regexes as engines.
+The first being Regex-directed  We first introduce a Regex token to a Regex engine.
+The engine then tries the regex on every single character in the text file and tries to find a match.
+If a match is found, it will continue through the regex and the matched string.

 -------------------------